 You must choose the social networks where your potential customers are and vary your strategies between inbound marketing and outbound.

 In the B2C sector, the most used messengers are Messenger and Snapchat.
 In the B2B sector, they are LinkedIn and Clubhouse (a recent player whose already making big news).

 Multiply the acquisition levers and deliver your messages to reach more people.

 6 – Use viral marketing to attract customers naturally

 If you apply the previous keys and get good results for your customers, then a phenomenon will start.

-This is viral marketing (or also called “word of mouth“). 🗣
+This is viral marketing (also called “word of mouth“). 🗣

 To activate this powerful lever that will help you get freelance clients, you need to:

-- Having a website that is easily accessible when a user enters your “first name last name”.
+- Have a website that is easily accessible when a user enters your “first name last name”.